Introduced by Rep. Jim Moeller (Vancouver) (D) on January 14, 2013

 Amendment offered by Rep. Jim Moeller (Vancouver) (D) on March 11, 2013

-Removes the requirement that the form must be signed by the
+Removes the requirement that the form must be signed by the patient in order for the immunity to apply.

 The amendment passed by voice vote in the House on March 11, 2013